One week • July 7 –July 14, 2024

 How to apply for a scholarship

-PREP is pleased to offer several partial scholarships.
+Prep is pleased to offer several partial scholarships.
 Scholarships are awarded based on both merit and need and typically range from $100 to $350, depending on funds available each year.
 No full scholarships are available.
-All scholarship requests and materials are due by March 15, 2019.
-Scholarship recipients will be notified upon acceptance to the program if any money has been awarded.
+All scholarship requests and materials are due by March 15, 2023.
+Scholarship recipients will be notified shortly after the deadline if any money has been awarded.

 To apply for a scholarship, use the form on the main application page.
-Scholarship applicants must also submit a complete application to PREP, including application fee and teacher recommendation by the March 15, 2018 deadline.
+Scholarship applicants must also submit a complete application to Prep, including application fee and teacher recommendation by the March 15, 2024 deadline.
 Only students who have applied to the program in full will be considered for a scholarship.
 Please also submit:

 Submit a recording of a solo demonstrating your current level of ability.